MigrationBench: Repository-Level Code Migration Benchmark from Java 8: Related Work

 \section{Related Work}

-In the software engineering (SWE) industry, code maintenance~\cite{canfora2001software} such as platform migration, library version upgrades, code refactoring and bug fixing, is an essential component in daily SWE work, requiring even significantly more SWE hours than developing new features~\cite{lientz1978characteristics}.
+\textbf{LLM Applications in the Software Engineering Industry.} In the software engineering (SWE) industry, code maintenance~\cite{canfora2001software} such as platform migration, library version upgrades, code refactoring and bug fixing, is an essential component in daily SWE work, requiring even significantly more SWE hours than developing new features~\cite{lientz1978characteristics}.
 Therefore, the community has an increasing interest in leveraging LLMs in nearly all fields of SWE tasks~\cite{ding2024reasoning}. \dblue{Reflexion \cite{shinn2024reflexion}, Agentless \cite{xia2024agentless} and Agentcoder \cite{huang2023agentcoder} } mainly study the LLMs' ability in code generation to solve the interview-style coding problems. \dblue{ChatUniTest \cite{chen2024chatunitest} and \textsc{TestPilot} \cite{schafer2023empirical} } explore the feasibility to use LLMs for automated unit test generation (UTG), \dblue{while Toggle investigates} fault localization and program repair \cite{Hossain2024}.

 Building on these foundational applications, the introduction of workflows and agents further enhances the utility of LLMs by addressing key limitations like hallucination and reasoning constraints through external feedback mechanisms~\cite{hong2023metagpt, huang2023agentcoder, yoffe2024debunc}.
 Tools such as OpenDevin~\cite{openhands} and Cursor\footnoteurl{https://www.cursor.com} excel at resolving complex coding tasks, automating repetitive processes and offering intelligent debugging solutions.
 Similarly, GitHub Copilot\footnoteurl{https://github.com/features/copilot} and Amazon Q Developer\footnoteurl{https://aws.amazon.com/q/developer} stand out for providing real-time code suggestions and enhancing developer productivity, while Replit Ghostwriter\footnoteurl{https://replit.com/learn/intro-to-ghostwriter} focuses on collaborative coding and debugging.
 These innovations showcase how workflows and agents enable LLMs to handle longer, more complex trajectories effectively.